coreeng/knowledge-platform/knowledge-base/content/core-platform/features/multi-tenant-access/_index.md

 # Multi-Tenancy

 Core Platforms typically have many departments onboarded with each department split into many teams.
 Traditionally, one might consider creating a separate platform per team or tenant to deploy and maintain their services.
-However the concept of multi-tenancy allows us to house multiple teams and even departments within a single kubernetes cluster, while respecting each tenants limits, boundaries and autonomy.
-Taking this approach allows us to reduce the complexity and cardinality of our architecture by providing and maintaining a single feature-rich cluster as opposed to configurations for multiple clusters.
-The trade-off being that more time may be required up-front to replicate multi-cluster features within a single cluster.
+However the concept of multi-tenancy allows us to house multiple teams and even departments within a single kubernetes cluster, while respecting each tenant's limits, boundaries and autonomy.
+Taking this approach allows us to reduce the complexity and cardinality of our architecture by providing and maintaining a single feature-rich cluster as opposed to configurations for multiple clusters, the trade-off being that more time may be required up-front to replicate multi-cluster features within a single cluster.

 ## Principles